-Charged Up for Work (CUFW) is a customised employment pathway pilot program for high school students with disabilities or long-term health conditions.
-The aim is to create a more effective transition from high school to the workplace to increase the student’s long-term employment sustainability.
+Charged Up for Work (CUFW) is an employment pathway for school students with disability or long-term health conditions.
+CUFW will help to create a smoother transition from high school to the workplace, making it easier for students to adapt and thrive in new environments.

-The program commences with a tailored work preparation training program, which will run one full day per week for seven weeks, providing students with practical employment skills and preparing them for the expectations and requirements of the workplace.
-Upon completion of the training, up to 12 months of individualised support will be provided for graduates to pursue their desired employment pathway.
-Samantha Skipp, our Program Co-ordinator tells us more in the video below.
+The program includes a tailored work preparation training program which runs one full day per week for seven weeks, providing students with practical employment skills that will support them in the workplace.
+Upon completion of the training, graduates will receive up to 12 months’ individualised support to pursue their chosen career.

-- Students who have a disability or long-term health condition that impacts their education and potential for future employment.
+- Students with disability or long-term health condition that impacts their education and potential for future employment

 - Career identification, development and planning

-- Recruitment training including; resume writing and job interview preparation
+- Recruitment training (resume writing and job interview preparation)

 - Budgeting skills

-What are the benefits for an employer hosting CUFW graduates?
+What are the employer benefits of hosting CUFW graduates?

-- To combine employment pathway training with work placement support with intent to create a more effective transition from high school to the workplace and increase the student’s long-term employment sustainability.
+- To combine employment pathway training with work placement support for a more effective transition into the workplace

 The pilot will be evaluated by Curtin University to measure the success of early intervention in the employment journey for young people with disability.